QuanEvans/Lung_cancer_subtyping/README.md

 # the Datafrane of the sample lable; cluster number; and the subtype (AD or SCC) can be accessed using the following attributes
 gse.accuracy_matrix
 ```
-the bar plot of the model accuracy can be plotted using the following code:
+The bar plot of the model accuracy can be plotted using the following code:
 ```python
 gse.plot_accuracy()
 ```